 Monday through Friday - Conduct field research collecting sharks and stingrays.
-All animals will be sexed, measured, have pertinent data recorded, tagged, and released.
+All animals will be sexed, measured, have pertinent data recorded, tagged, and released by our students.
 Other animals may be brought on board for observation, photographic documentation, then released.
-Beach time will be available for study and observation of specimens along the beaches of Florida's Gulf coast.
 Attend brief lectures on our various local ecosystems and the animals we may encounter in those habitats prior to experiencing that ecosystem.
 Snorkeling over grass beds, in mangrove forests, and reef structures will be available throughout the week.
-SCUBA diving will be made available for SCUBA certified participants at an additional charge.

 Lecture topics: Students who attend 4 weeks will hear all lectures seen here.
 Shark and ray anatomy, physiology, reproduction, feeding behavior, habitat utilization, identification, conservation concerns, and current research; basics of estuaries including seagrasses and mangroves; fisheries; aquaculture; ecotoxicology; sea turtle anatomy, physiology, reproduction, and conservation concerns; manatee anatomy, physiology, reproduction, and conservation concerns; artificial and natural reef habitats; scientific research and communication; aquariums and captivity; concept of species; and invasive species and how to deal with them.